 Baltic amber is fossil resin produced by pine trees which grew in Northern Europe about 50 million years ago.
 The resin was washed out of the forest floor by large rivers and transported south towards the sea.
-In the course of time the resin was transformed to amber due to processes of polymerisation and oxidation.
+Over time, the resin was transformed to amber due to processes of polymerization and oxidation.

-Scientists say that amber (or succinite) is a fossil pine resin that has achieved a stable state through oxidation, action of micro-organisms and other processes.
-If we want to image how everything happened, we should travel some tens of millions of years back to the southern regions of the present-day Scandinavia and nearby regions of the bed of the Baltic Sea (the formation of the Baltic Sea began only 13 thousand years ago) where conifer forests grew more than 55 million years ago.
+Scientists say that amber (or succinate) is a fossil pine resin that has achieved a stable state through oxidation, an action of micro-organisms and other processes.
+If we want to imagine how everything happened, we should travel some tens of millions of years back to the southern regions of the present day Scandinavia and nearby areas of the bed of the Baltic Sea (the formation of the Baltic Sea began only 13 thousand years ago) where conifer forests grew more than 55 million years ago.

-The climate became warmer and conifer trees started to exude big amounts of resin.
-Any smallest wound caused excessive flow of resin.
+The climate became warmer, and conifer trees started to exude significant amounts of resin.
+Any smallest wound caused an excessive flow of resin.
 Of course, today there is no one type of pine which had similar characteristics to those of the fossil trees.

 Most common inclusions are insects (86,7%) and Arachnids (11,6%), while animals of other classes occur only in 1,7% and plants in 0,4% of cases.

-Usually Baltic amber is yellow or bright yellowish.
-The colours of amber range from white, yellow, brown to red.
+The natural red shade is scarce (0.5%).
+Red tones can vary from Usually Baltic amber is yellow or bright yellowish.
+The colors of amber range from white, yellow, brown to red.
 There is greenish, bluish, gray and even black amber.
 Even more subtle shades and combinations are among them.
-Amber can be absolutely transparent or absolutely opaque.
-Amber is not always one-coloured: the unique combinations of two or more colours and shades, patterns (sometimes they form the most brilliant compositions of art) can be found.
-For these reasons amber becomes attractive, charming and unique.
+Amber can be entirely transparent or opaque.
+Amber is not always one-colored: the unique combinations of two or more colors and shades, patterns (sometimes they form the most brilliant compositions of art) can be found.
+For these reasons, amber becomes attractive, charming and unique.

 Tree resins are the main amber material.
-They are transparent, bright yellow-the colour of fresh honey.
+They are the transparent, bright yellow-the color of fresh honey.

-Red. natural red shade is especially rare (0.5%).
-Red shades can vary from orange to dark black.
-This colour of amber is mostly obtained artificially by heating transparent amber (oxidizing it).
+orange to dark black.
+This color of amber is mostly obtained artificially by heating transparent amber (oxidizing it).

-Yellow. this is the most common colour of amber (about 70% of all colours).
-As a rule this amber is cloudy, not transparent, it occurs in various shades of yellow.
-This amber is an inherent part of national female costume.
+Yellow amber is the most common color of amber (about 70% of all colors).
+As a rule, this amber is cloudy, not transparent, and it occurs in various shades of yellow.
+This amber is an inherent part of the national female costume.

-White.
 White amber is very rare (about 1-2% of all amber).
-Usually this amber is distinguished by its variety of textures and "natural ornamentation".
-Amber of this colour is also called "Royal" or "Bony".
-It could be with some "colourful intrusions" (yellow, black, blue, green, transparent amber) with interesting patterns.
+Usually, this amber is distinguished by its variety of textures and "natural ornamentation."
+Amber of this color is also called "Royal" or "Bony."
+It could be with some "colorful intrusions" (yellow, black, blue, green, transparent amber) with new patterns.

-Green.
-Greenish amber is also rare (about 2% of all colours).
-Green transparent amber is very interesting, as it has "sugar structure".
+Green amber.
+Greenish amber is also rare (about 2% of all colors).
+Green transparent amber is very interesting, as it has "sugar structure."

-Black.
-This is a frequent colour of amber (about 15%).
-It is attractive because of it is natural - the largest part of black amber consists of the remains of tree barks and vegetably matter.
+Black amber is a common color of amber (about 15%).
+It is attractive because it is natural - the most substantial part of black amber consists of the remains of tree barks and vegetable matter.

-Until the 13th century seacoast inhabitants collected amber from the seashore and later they learned how to obtain amber by combing the seabed with nets.
-Most often they worked at night lighting the shore with a barrel of tar put on a hill or on a tree.
+Until the 13th-century seacoast inhabitants collected amber from the seashore and later they learned how to obtain amber by combing the seabed with nets.
+Most often they worked at night lighting the shore with a barrel of tar put on a hill or a tree.
 Later bigger fishing nets and in shallow places - special hooks were used for this purpose.
-With the appearance of the diving suit amber was collected directly from the ground of the sea.
+With the appearance of the diving suit, amber was collected directly from the ground of the sea.

-More serious excavations of amber began in 1854 when while deepening the fairway in the Curonian Bay near Juodkrantė big deposits of amber were found.
-Stantien and Becker, two Jewish businessmen from the Curonian Bay region, founded a company that soon became rich and in 1857 began mechanised excavation of amber - with the help of steam dredgers.
+More severe amber excavations began in 1854 when while deepening the fairway in the Curonian Bay near Juodkrantė significant deposits of amber were found.
+Stantien and Becker, two Jewish businessmen from the Curonian Bay region, founded a company that soon became rich and in 1857 began mechanized excavation of amber - with the help of steam dredgers.
 It was here that the famous R.Klebbs' collection, which attracted the attention of world anthropologists, was found.
-People became interested and started to talk and write about this place and about this amber.
+People became interested and started to talk and write about this place and this amber.
 The industry activity was in full swing.
 30-50 tons of amber was excavated per year.
 After some time the owners of the company bought another amber producing mine in Palvininkai (now Yantarny, Kaliningrad Province) and built an amber-processing factory.
-It is not surprising that these two merchants became one of the richest industrialists in eastern Prussia, because the Palvininkai deposit contains 90% of the world's amber.
+It is not surprising that these two merchants became one of the richest industrialists in eastern Prussia because the Palvininkai deposit contains 90% of the world's amber.
 Even now 500-700 tons of this mineral per year are excavated in an open mine using modern mining equipment.
-In Juodkrantė locals still find pieces of amber while digging out the potatoes in their fields that had been enriched with the slit from the bay.
+In Juodkrantė locals still, find pieces of amber while digging out the potatoes in their fields that had been enriched with the slit from the bay.

-There were many attempts to resume the mining of amber in the Curonian Bay, but the mining methods were primitive and the attempts were quite unsuccessful.
-For example Count Tiškevičius tried to excavate amber in swamps not far from Palanga.
-Even though only few hundreds of kilograms of amber were obtained, it was here that the "Palanga treasure" was gathered.
+There were many attempts to resume the mining of amber in the Curonian Bay, but the mining methods were primitive, and the efforts were entirely unsuccessful.
+For example, Count Tiškevičius tried to excavate amber in swamps not far from Palanga.
+Even though only a few hundreds of kilograms of amber were obtained, it was here that the "Palanga treasure" was gathered.

-Fishermen of the Curonian Bay used to comb amber from the bottom of the sea with so called "keselė", a net dragged by two boats.
-The net had special hooks that scratched the seabed and lifted pieces of amber.
-Then amber got caught by the net.
+Fishermen of the Curonian Bay used to comb amber from the bottom of the sea with so-called "keselė," a net dragged by two boats.
+The loss had special hooks that scratched the seabed and lifted pieces of amber.
+Then Amber got caught by the net.
 This method of production of amber was used only in Curonian Isthmus and was not known elsewhere.